\"Writing.Com

 The insistent paean from a boisterous swirl of blue jays outside her window nudged her from her sleep.
 She rolled over towards the rickety nightstand to see the digital clock radio that sat above a vacant space where a missing drawer should be.
 Blinking her eyes to focus on the neon green perforated numbers, she noted the time.
 Six fifty six.
 It was almost time to get up and get Tiki, Junie and herself ready for school.

 A jagged fingernail caught in the nap of the shabby bedspread as she pushed the covers down her long, skinny trunk to her waist.
 Bony, angular arms sprang towards the ceiling in a stretch; eyes squinched tight; mouth agape in a yawn; a barely audible groan.
-With her arms collapsed to her side, she settled into a four-more-minutes-to-lounge position.
+She let her arms drop to her sides again as she settled into a four-more-minutes-to-lounge position.
 When she opened her eyes again, two cherubic ovals were staring back at her.
 Junie was standing at the side of her bed.

 “Ny, I’m Hungry.”